-La Coop fédérée opens new markets for Canadian farmers
+La coop fédérée opens up new markets to canadian farmers

 The Agri-business Division of La Coop fédérée already has solid experience in the management, transportation, and marketing of grain.
 This terminal project will consolidate its activities in the Port of Québec, specifically in the area of Anse au Foulon, where it has operated, for almost 30 years, a grain distribution centre that is also used for warehousing local harvests.